Frederick W. Keator

-Frederick W. Keator (October 22, 1855 – January 31, 1924) was an American lawyer who became an Episcopal priest and the third missionary bishop of Washington state, which encompassed that portion of Washington State west of the Cascade Range.
+Frederick William Keator (October 22, 1855 – January 31, 1924) was an American lawyer who became an Episcopal priest and the third missionary bishop of Washington state, which encompassed that portion of Washington State west of the Cascade Range.
 It achieved full diocesan status (and a name change) during his tenure, so Rt.Rev.
 Keator became the first bishop of what became the Episcopal Diocese of Olympia.

 Early and family life

 Born to Mary Chapman Baldwin Keator and her husband Jermann Samuel Keator on October 22, 1855, in Honesdale, the county seat and a railroad terminus in Wayne County, Pennsylvania, serving New York City and Pennsylvania's coal county.
 Young Keator moved to Moline, Illinois (another important railroad town) with his family by 1860.

 He graduated from Yale University with a bachelor's degree in 1880 and two years later received an LLB. degree from Yale Law School.
 After admission to the Illinois bar, he practiced law in Chicago, Illinois.
 He later attended the Western Theological Seminary of Chicago, and graduated in 1891.
 He received a D.D. degree from Yale in 1895.

-In 1896, when he was 39, Rev. Keator married 21 year old Emma Lyon in Chicago, and they would soon have a son, Frederic Keator, Jr.
+In 1896, when he was 39, Rev. Keator married 21 year old Emma Lyon in Chicago, and they would soon have a son, Frederic Keator Jr.